ethereumjs/keythereum/README.md

 ```javascript
 var keythereum = require("keythereum");
 ```
-Generate a new secp256k1 ECDSA private key (256 bit), as well as the salt (256 bit) used by the key derivation function, and the initialization vector (128 bit) used to AES-128-CTR encrypt the key:
+Generate a new random private key (256 bit), as well as the salt (256 bit) used by the key derivation function, and the initialization vector (128 bit) used to AES-128-CTR encrypt the key:
 ```javascript
 var dk = keythereum.create();
 // dk: